 BY MARINA DUTZMANN KIRSCH

-MARINA DUTZMANN KIRSCH, the daughter of Flight of Remembrance protagonists, Rolf and Lilo, grew up in a German immigrant family during the expansive 1950s in the American near-West.
-On the brink of her family’s odyssey to the New World in December of 1951, she was born into the post war Old World in Zurich, Switzerland.
-More than fifty years later, her love of an intriguing story led her on a “journey of remembrance” to research and record in book form the experiences of her family during the tumultuous years of World War II in Latvia, Poland, and Germany, which included unearthing facts about her grandfather’s assignment as V-2 rocket chief inspector during World War II at the top secret Mittelwerk installation.
-In September 2011, her work on Flight of Remembrance led her on a “pilgrimage of remembrance” to the Mittelbau-Dora Concentration Camp Memorial in Nordhausen, Germany to donate family documents and to pay respect to the memory of the inmates who perished there.
-Other documents from the family archives have been donated to the Space History Division of the Smithsonian with additional photos and documents to follow in the future.
-Marina has also reached back more than half a century to reconnect with Wakarusa (a Potawatomi Indian word for “knee deep in mud”)—the tiny farming community with a great big heart in northeastern Indiana that sponsored her family to immigrate to the US and welcomed them after their arrival.
+Marina Dutzmann Kirsch, the daughter of Flight of Remembrance protagonists, Rolf and Lilo, grew up in a German immigrant family during the expansive 1950s in the American near-West.
+On the brink of her family’s odyssey to the New World in December of 1951, she was born in the postwar Old World in Zurich, Switzerland.
+More than fifty years later, her love of an intriguing story led her on a “journey of remembrance” to research and record in book form the experiences of her family during the tumultuous years of 1921 through World War II in Latvia, occupied Poland, and Germany, which included unearthing facts about her grandfather’s assignment as V-2 rocket chief inspector during the war at the top secret installation of Mittelwerk.
+In September 2011, she went on a “pilgrimage of remembrance” to the Mittelbau-Dora Concentration Camp Memorial in Nordhausen, Germany to donate family documents and to pay respect to the memory of the inmates who perished there.
+Other documents from the family archives have been donated to the Space History Division of the Smithsonian.
+Marina also reached back more than half a century to forge a new connection with the people of Wakarusa, Indiana—the tiny farming community with a great big heart that sponsored her family to immigrate to the US after the war.

 Click here to read more about Marina's trip to the Mittelbau-Dora Concentration Camp Memorial and the circumstances in her family's past that prompted her visit there.